Tendring District Council has completed a programme to transform the way it delivers services to the community.

 - Building new office space at the Northbourne Road Depot - completed.

-- Refurbishing Clacton Town Hall to create more flexible office space.
+- Refurbishing Clacton Town Hall to create more flexible office space - completed.

 - Closing the Weeley site - with teams re-locating to other offices.
-The site will then be sold.
+The site will then be sold - the site is now closed, with an ambition to build housing on it.